Life as a Sakya Buddhist

 purchased from China.
 (Now that I think about this event, I distinctly

-recall the arrival of the pack train but for the life of me I cannot
+recall the arrival of this particular pack train but for the life of me I cannot

 recall if these were manuscripts or just tens of thousands of blank